patrick-llgc/Learning-Deep-Learning/paper_notes/instructgpt.md

 _February 2023_

-tl;dr: Align LLM with RLHF.
+tl;dr: Align LLM with RLHF post-training aligment, after large-scale pre-training.

 #### Overall impression
 This paper proposes InstructGPT, the backend model that powers [ChatGPT](https://openai.com/blog/chatgpt/).
 It provided a practical way of making products with generative model.